Classic Motorcycle Build

 alternator swap Ironhead Sportster

-It can also be mounted behind the battery on the left.
-For this, you'll need to run two wires up to the alternator.
+On earlier models, it can be mounted behind the battery on the left.
+For this, you may need to run two wires up to the alternator it they're not there already.

 Voltage Regulator Wiring

-NOTE: After the bike has been running for awhile, re-tighten the two mounting bolts.
+NOTE: After the bike has been running for awhile, check the two mounting bolts and re-tighten if needed.

 Problems with Generator to Alternator Conversion